karthikeysaxena2507/karthikeysaxena2507/README.md

 ### About Me:

-- 💻 I am currently working as a Software engineer at <a href="https://www.oracle.com/"> Oracle Corporation </a>
+- 💻 I am currently working as an Applications Engineer at <a href="https://www.oracle.com/"> Oracle Corporation </a>.
-- 🎓 I am an undergraduate at <a href="https://www.iitbhu.ac.in/"> IIT BHU Varanasi </a>
+- 🎓 I did my Bachelor of Technology from <a href="https://www.iitbhu.ac.in/"> IIT BHU Varanasi </a> in 2022.
-- 👨‍ I like to solve real life problems and interested in competitive programming
+- 👨‍ I like to solve real life complex problems, doing competitive programming and software development.
-- 💻 I am a Full Stack/Software Developer enthusiast
-- ⚡ I am looking to collaborate with people and enhance my skills as a developer
+- ⚡ I am always on a look to collaborate with people and enhance my skills as a developer.

 ---